Sous Vide Pork Roast

 Plate of Sous Vide Pork Roast with parsley.

-Just a few ingredients to create this recipe:
+Just a few ingredients are needed to create this recipe:

-• 3-4 pound pork roast.
-I used a pork shoulder roast for this one, but I also like to use a fresh ham roast or pork butt
+• 3 to 4 pound pork roast.
+I used a pork shoulder roast for this one, but I also like to use a fresh ham roast or pork butt.

 Seasoned Pork Roast on a cutting board.